When to Start Teaching Kids About Career-Building Skills

 For example, if your child gets steady high grades in math or science, she may want to prepare for a job in science, tech, engineering, or math.
 These STEM careers are some of the fastest-growing fields for college graduates today.
 Many of these jobs pay well too.

 While kids under 14 are often too young to work, some can do volunteer work.
 Even if this is not in their field, it will give them a good background in hands-on work.
-You can also help them about entrepreneurship.
 All of these things looks good on a resume!

 Middle schoolers can also look at specialized high schools that focus on their desired field.
 Students can study resume examples that suit the industry they are interested in.
 They can also begin their college search to prepare for high school goals that get future applications noticed.